About AshDHD Learning

 This perspective ensures that frameworks are built with realism, empathy and operational clarity at their core.

-Alongside lived experience, AshDHD Learning is informed by frontline professional practice within supported accommodation and residential care settings.
+Alongside lived experience, AshDHD Learning is informed by frontline professional practice within supported accommodation settings.

 This includes experience across: